protontypes/LibreSelery/README.md

 LIBRARIES_IO_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Run opencelery on your target project root folder:
+Run opencelery on your target project root folder.
+This will send cryptocurrency to a weighted random product contributor.

 ```bash
 bash opencelery_docker.sh ~/gitclones/<target_projects>